Edb83/self-isolution/TESTING.md

 - Solution: add AWS secret keys to cvars on heroku

 **Unable to use PIL.ImageOps on image files once opened**
-- Solution: save format of `raw_imag`e to pass into `new_image` so that it can be accessed by ImageOps (https://stackoverflow.com/questions/29374072/why-does-resizing-image-in-pillow-python-remove-image-format)
+- Solution: save format of `raw_image` to pass into `new_image` so that it can be accessed by ImageOps.
+[Source]((https://stackoverflow.com/questions/29374072/why-does-resizing-image-in-pillow-python-remove-image-format))

 **pymongo.errors.InvalidOperation: cannot set options after executing query**
 - Solution: to various issues(!) - using `list()`